mendixta/coding-quiz/README.md

 - If the question in answered incorrectly, then time will be deducted
 - When all the questions are answered or if time runs out, then it will take the user to a page where they can save their name and score

-The final result was this: <!-- Website Link -->
+The final result was this: https://mendixta.github.io/coding-quiz/

 # Getting Started